Azure/AzLoadBalancerMigration/README.md

 - Inbound NAT Rules:
   - All NAT rules will be migrated to the new Standard load balancer
 - Outbound Rules:
-  - Basic load balancer do not support configured outbound rules.
+  - Basic load balancers do not support configured outbound rules.
 The script will create an outbound rule in the Standard load balancer to preserve the outbound behavior of the Basic load balancer.
 For more information about Outbound connectivity, see [Outbound-only load balancer configuration](/azure/load-balancer/egress-only).
 - Network Security Group
   - Basic load balancer doesn't required a Network Security Group to allow outbound connectivity.
 In case there is no Network Security Group associated with the VMSS, a new NSG will be created to preserve the same functionality.
 This new NSG will be associated to the VMSS backend pool member network interfaces and allow the same load balancing rules ports and protocols and preserve the outbound connectivity.
 - Backend pools: